||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “I’d settle for a plasma cannon,” muttered Xuthus.

 He swung the torch beam towards the front door.
 He was just about to suggest another bout of running away when the light fell upon what looked like a trap door in the floor, its outline barely visible through the dirt and dust.
 As the battering of the wall continued anew, Xuthus scuttled across the grubby rug and grabbed hold of the handle of the trap.
-The door lifted easily, revealing the dark and dingy brick-lined cellar below.
+The door lifted easily, revealing a dark and dingy brick-lined cellar below.

 “Quickly!” he hissed.
 “Down here!”